TomObungu/mathematics.md/Further Mathematics/Vectors/Intersections and Distances between Planes.md

 # Reflecting a line on a plane
-To reflect a line through a plane you must:
+To reflect a line through a plane you must find the equation $l_{2}$ of the reflected in the plane:

 #### 1. Find point of intersection of line $l_{1}$ and plane $\vec{OB}$
 1. Calculate an intersection point B by taking the dot product of the point on the line and the normal vector of the plane.